-Residency Coordinator: one or more preceptors formally serving in conjunction with and oversight of an RPD to manage defined duties/activities related to residency conduct consistent with ASHP Standard 4.1.b (PGY2 residency programs) or 4.1.c.
-(PGY1 residency programs).
+Residency Coordinator: one or more preceptors formally serving in conjunction with and oversight of an RPD to manage defined duties/activities related to residency conduct consistent with ASHP Standard 4.1.a.1.

 Residency Programs Coordinator: administrative staff who support functions including, but not limited to organization and implementation of processes essential for residency program conduct, matriculation, tracking and reporting.